tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 2. Instructor Do: Intro to Deep Learning (15 min)

-Continue on the lesson slides and move to the _Understanding Deep Learning_ section by highlighting the following:
+Using the slides, move to the _Understanding Deep Learning_ section and highlight the following:

 * As we've seen, neural networks work by calculating the weights of various input data and passing them on to the next layer of neurons.
 This proceeds until we get to the output layer, which makes the final decision on the predicted category or numerical value of an instance.